haseeb-cb/fundamentals-of-gis/Content/6_Exercise.md

 	- In the Processing Toolbox, search for "reproject" and open the *Reproject layer* tool
 	- Choose deathAddresses.csv as the Input layer
 	- Set the Target CRS as the Project CRS: EPSG:32630 UTM – WGS 84 / UTM zone 30N
-	- Press Run (don't forget to make sure it is permanent after)
+	- Don't forget to make sure it is permanent after

-7. Let’s now change the symbology of the deaths_locations layer to identify addresses that had multiple deaths (Figure 3).
+7. Let’s now **change the symbology of the deaths_locations layer to identify addresses that had multiple deaths**.

 	- Remove the original deathsAddresses csv layer
 	- Go to the symbology of the new reprojected deaths_locations layer
 	- Make the symbology *graduated* and the value "Num_Cases"
 	- Change the method to *size*.
 Rather than changing the color of the symbol based on the number of cases, this will change the size of the symbol.
 You can change the size range, try out what you think looks best.
-	- Make the Classification Mode Natural Breaks (remember what this means?) with three classes and choose Classify
+	- Make the classification mode *Natural Breaks (remember what this means?) with three classes
-	- Press Ok.

 8. We now have the locations of the deaths overlaid on top of a Google image of modern London.
 But, things have changed a little bit in this area of London since the outbreak.
 Let’s bring in an old map of the area.